Best places to visit in Bath - Blog cover

 The Avebury Stone Circle, the largest in Europe, is found 27 miles from Bath and is another UNESCO site.
 Here, you can still witness a ring of stones nearly a quarter mile long.
 It’s still here after being erected almost 4,500 years ago.

 When you arrive in Bath, you likely will have a few attractions pre-selected to visit.
-If you have flexibility in your itinerary, a great way to learn how to fill in extra time with activities is to get acclimated to the city through a walking tour.
+If you have flexibility in your itinerary, a great way to learn how to fill in extra time with activities is to get acclimated to the city through a walking tour of Bath.

 Remember to tip your tour guide if you take a free walking tour and find value.
 Our guide was excellent, and we were thrilled to get several behind-the-scenes views of the secrets hidden within Bath.